How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 A desk with a laptop open to a budgeting spreadsheet, surrounded by a calculator, pen, and notebook.
 A cup of coffee sits nearby

-Before creating a frugal budget, I need to get a clear picture of my money.
+Before creating a frugal budget, I must get a clear picture of my money.
 This means looking at what comes in, what goes out, and what I want to save.
 Let’s break it down step by step.

 Evaluating Your Income